-At Linfield, The Political Science department affords students the opportunities to cultivate their personal interests in depth, while grounding them in a broader theoretical and empirical knowledge of the world around them.
-Recognized for its outstanding faculty and accomplishments of its graduates, the Political Science major aims to develop a practical skills set that enable its graduates to be different makers in a range of different professional settings.
+At Linfield, the Political Science department affords students the opportunity to cultivate their personal interests in depth while grounding them in the theoretical and empirical knowledge that is essential to the discipline.
+Recognized for its outstanding faculty and accomplishments of its graduates, the Political Science major aims to help students develop a practical skill set that enables its graduates to be influential players in a range of different professional settings

 Our goal is for students to leave Linfield equipped to excel in an increasingly competitive and interconnected workplace, civically engaged, and prepared to have a positive impact on the world around them.